 Due to time slippage, Holly had spent three years and five months in Kor’Thank’s body, while only months had passed back on Earth.
 For most of that time, she’d been at war.
-She barely remembered what life had been like before she’d laid siege to Flaysac’s outposts.
+She barely remembered what life was like before she’d laid siege to Flaysac’s outposts.

-Two months ago, she’d mounted a super-aggressive push, spearheading the attack with an elite cadre of her light-armored shock troops.
-Unfortunately for her, Flaysac had already reached out to his peers: a fiercely independent handful of bandit-kings.
+Two months ago, she’d mounted a super-aggressive push, spearheading the assault with an elite cadre of her light-armored shock troops.
+Unfortunately, Flaysac had already reached out to his peers: a handful of free-thinking bandit-kings.
 They’d set aside their rivalries to secure the peaks, which were needed to maintain their freedom of movement, and consequently, their freedom of trade.

 Which was batshit fucking crazy, as far as Holly was concerned.
 Kor’Thank had allowed independent operators to set up shop in his back fucking yard.
 Unacceptable.
 You couldn’t trust people to police themselves.
 No—you had to make them fall in line.
 With force, if need be.

-(And if she was being perfectly honest, it was way more fun when you did it with force.
-Therapeutic, in fact.)
+(And if she was being perfectly honest with herself, it was way more fun when you did it with force.)

-Unfortunately, her brutish approach wasn’t working, which was really, really pissing her off.
-It had worked in preschool, when she’d stolen toys and milk; it had worked in eighth grade, when she’d driven her enemies to alcohol and Ritalin (one of them had become pregnant at the tender age of twelve years old—a rousing success in her vengeance-twisted mind); it had worked on the cheer squad, when she’d finalized her place as Head Bitch In Charge by dropping Lizzy Prendergast on her stupid fucking head.
+Unfortunately, her brutish approach wasn’t working, which really, really pissed her off.
+It had worked in preschool, when she’d stolen toys and milk; it had worked in eighth grade, when she’d driven her enemies to alcohol and Ritalin (one of them had become pregnant at the tender age of twelve—a rousing success in her vengeance-twisted mind); it had worked on the cheer squad, when she’d finalized her place as Head Bitch In Charge by dropping Lizzy Prendergast on her stupid fucking head.

 Being a horrible cunt had always, always worked.

 Yinhalka rode up to Holly on her war-raptor, coated in fresh streaks of blood and mud.
-A few hours prior, a small force of Flaysac’s shock troops had snuck past the guards.
+Three hours ago, a small force of Flaysac’s shock troops had snuck past the guards.
 Yinhalka had spotted them during their approach and made short work of them.
-Typically, she would have imprisoned or killed the complacent sentries, but the fighting was costly; they needed every arm that could swing a sword.
+Typically, she would have imprisoned or killed the complacent Indashi sentries, but the fighting was costly; they needed every arm that could swing a sword.
 As a substitute punishment, she’d sent them up to the front line.

 “Yinhalka.”
 Holly turned to her general.
 “Any news?”